 The Council takes a broad interpretation of European Studies, setting no specific parameters regarding period or discipline.
 Thus, applicants of all disciplines pursuing research relevant to European Studies are encouraged to apply.

-However, the pre-dissertation research fellowship funded by the Society for the Anthropology of Europe is restricted to students specializing in Anthropology.
+However, the Mellon-CES dissertation completion fellowship is restricted to graduate students in the Humanities.
+The pre-dissertation research fellowship funded by the Society for the Anthropology of Europe is restricted to students specializing in Anthropology.
 Similarly, the Harriman-CES Pre-Dissertation Research Fellowship is limited to graduate students at Columbia University specializing in topics on Central and Eastern Europe.

 For the 2014 Book Award competition, each nominated title must meet the following criteria: